Philadelphia Martin Luther King, Jr. Association for Nonviolence,

 The Commission was given two specific congressional mandates: first, to encourage appropriate ceremonies and activities throughout the U.S. relating to the observation of the federal holiday honoring Martin Luther King, Jr.; and second to provide advice and assistance to federal, state and local governments and to private organizations with respect to the observance of such a holiday.
 One such activity was a bell ringing ceremony requested by Mrs. King.

-Copyright © 2025 Philadelphia Martin Luther King, Jr. Association for Nonviolence, Inc. - All Rights Reserved.
+Copyright © 2026 Philadelphia Martin Luther King, Jr. Association for Nonviolence - All Rights Reserved.

 Powered by